ionic-team/getting-started-iv-angular/README.md

       deps: [VaultService],
       multi: true,
     },
+    importProvidersFrom(IonicModule.forRoot({})),
+    provideRouter(routes),
   ],
-  bootstrap: [AppComponent],
-})
-export class AppModule {}
+});
 ```

-Now that we have the vault in place and properly initialized, let's switch over to `src/home/home.page.ts` and implement some simple interactions with the vault.
+Now that we have the vault in place and properly initialized, let's switch over to `src/home/home.page.html` and implement some simple interactions with the vault.
 Here is a snapshot of what we will change:

 Update the template to match the following code: